webdevelopers-eu/z-template/README.md

         <div z-var="foo call myCallback"></div>
         <div z-var="foo call myCallback2 {baz == 23 && foo = 'bar'}"></div>

-In the example above, the `myCallback` function will be called with the value of the `foo` variable as the second parameter and the element as the first parameter.
-The `myCallback2` will only be called if `baz` is equal to `23` and `foo` is equal to `"bar"`.
-Both the element and the `foo` variable value will be passed to the function, giving you full control over the HTML UI.
+In the example above, the `myCallback2` will only be called if `baz` is equal to `23` and `foo` is equal to `"bar"`.
+Both the element and detail object will be passed to the function, giving you full control over the HTML UI.

 This feature opens up endless possibilities for you to enhance your UI, providing even more flexibility and control over your data-driven UI.

 ## Lists, Contexts, and Scopes